Matthew 18:20

 FREQUENTLY ASKED QUESTIONS

 We truly wish it wasn't needed.
-Wilderness ministry training responds to a profound spiritual crisis in our digital age.
+Ours is a type of wilderness ministry which responds to a profound spiritual crisis in our digital age.
 As individuals become increasingly disconnected from both natural rhythms and spiritual disciplines, wilderness ministry creates a deliberate counter-space where authentic faith formation can occur.
 This approach addresses several critical needs:First, it disrupts the constant digital immersion that prevents deep spiritual reflection.
 In wilderness settings, without technological distractions, participants encounter both their vulnerability and God's presence with unusual clarity.Second, it provides experiential rather than merely intellectual faith development.
 Abstract theological concepts become lived realities when tested against physical challenges and community interdependence in wilderness contexts.Finally, wilderness ministry reconnects contemporary spiritual practice with the biblical pattern demonstrated by Jesus, John the Baptist, and the prophets—establishing continuity between modern discipleship and the foundational experiences of our faith tradition.
 In a world of fragmented attention and commodified spirituality, wilderness ministry offers not an escape but a return to essential Christian formation.Why is denominational church attendance rapidly declining in the United States?

 Research shows there are several reasons for the rapid decline, all of which serve as an indictment of "traditional" denominational churches.
 When considering church, seminary, or other religious education, purveyors of the failing model might not be the best choice for success.
 The largest contributing factors are: